Bullish-Design/webhooky/src/examples/README.md

 # WebHooky

 Validation-based webhook event processing with explicit bus architecture.
-Combines the best of both worlds: Hooky's explicit bus + strong typing with Hookshot's validation-based pattern matching.
+Basically - Its webhooks with built in pydantic validation-based pattern matching.

 ## Features